IRMaGe-3T/irmage-tools-resources/docs/users/mriqc.md

 ## Installation and usage
 ### Usage

-mriqc can be run on specific subjects using --participant-label or --session-id options.
+MRIQC can be run on specific subjects using --participant-label or --session-id options.

 There are also some specific options for functional MRI workflow configuration.

-Find all options in [mriqc documentation](https://mriqc.readthedocs.io/en/latest/running.html) or using -h option.
+Find all options in [MRIQC documentation](https://mriqc.readthedocs.io/en/latest/running.html) or using -h option.

-### mriqc with docker
+### MRIQC with docker

-It is the quickest way to run mriqc if you already have Docker installed.
+It is the quickest way to run MRIQC if you already have Docker installed.
 The docker image can be found [here](https://hub.docker.com/r/nipreps/mriqc/tags) (old docker version can be found [here](https://hub.docker.com/r/poldracklab/mriqc/tags)).

-Pull the latest version of the mriqc container from Docker Hub:
+Pull the latest version of the MRIQC container from Docker Hub:

 ```
 docker pull nipreps/mriqc:latest